 Speak to an Employee Rights Attorney For Restaurant Workers For Legal Help

 For people in all walks of life, the restaurant industry offers excellent employment opportunities.
 It gives employees the opportunity to interact with customers, learn about service, and earn a substantial living.
-While the restaurant industry can sometimes be demanding and difficult, it should never be inhumane.
+While industry can sometimes be demanding and difficult, it should never be inhumane.
 In the state of California, restaurant workers have rights.

 WHAT ARE RESTAURANT WORKERS’ RIGHTS?